-This Policy applies across the organisation of Banquo Limited and to all individuals involved seeking consent to care and treatment.
-The policy is intended to protect the rights of service users and ensure good care is followed to ensure shared decision making for social care interventions so service users will receive treatments and care of most benefit to them personally.
+This policy applies across the organisation of Banquo Limited and to all individuals involved seeking consent to care and support.
+The policy is intended to protect the rights of service users and ensure good care is followed to ensure shared decision making for social care interventions so service users will receive care and support of most benefit to them personally.